AdobeDocs/experience-manager-learn.en/help/assets/playlists/assets-view.md

 duration: 60
 exl-id: 76af4062-4d8d-4908-bd3d-ce5a8af2111a
 ---
-# AEM Assets Assets view playlists
+# AEM Assets Assets view video playlists

 Explore these playlists to master the AEM Assets as a Cloud Service Admin view—covering configuration, optimization, usage, and seamless integration with creative workflows.
 Get the insights you need to succeed with AEM Assets as a Cloud Service.